Technology Tales

 Sidebar displayed in Opera

-I have encountered something very strange with my hillwalking blog and I have to admit that am at something of a loss as to how to resolve it.
+I have encountered something very strange with my hillwalking blog, and I have to admit that am at something of a loss as to how to resolve it.
 Opera (version 9.x), it seems, is not displaying the date corresponding to the first post of a particular month.
 You can see the effect on the right for the current month and, yes, the tenth of the month has a post associated with it.
-What compounds the mystery is that the same issue doesn’t affect this blog, so some further investigation is very much in order.
-However, the cascading element of CSS doesn’t help much when trying to track down the cause of this sort of thing.
-While, it’s irritating, I don’t have any definite answers yet and so would appreciate some suggestions.
-In the meantime, I’ll be staying on the lookout for a fix.
-Curiously, all’s fine on Firefox and IE.
+What compounds the mystery is that the same issue doesn't affect this blog, so some further investigation is very much in order.
+However, the cascading element of CSS doesn't help much when trying to track down the cause of this sort of thing.
+While, it's irritating, I don't have any definite answers yet and so would appreciate some suggestions.
+Meanwhile, I'll be staying on the lookout for a fix.
+Curiously, all's fine on Firefox and IE.

 Trying out Firefox 3 Beta 3 on Ubuntu